CielSachen/School-Projects/README.md

+> [!WARNING]
+> I will begin to split off the contents of this monorepo into their own separate repositories.

 # School Projects

 My coding projects for senior high school and university subjects and courses.
 The projects are programmed in the